epsil/gll/README.md

         (run-parser parser str))))
 ```

-When we now invoke our parsers, we get a stream:
+When we now invoke our parsers in the regular way, we get a stream:

 ```Scheme
 > (s "aaa")